OWASP/DevGuide/03-Build/0x11-Cryptography.md

 * Asymmetric cipher algorithms to avoid: TBD
 * Asymmetric cipher algorithms to avoid (except as required by legacy code): TBD
-* Recommended asymmetric cipher algorithms: RSA, Elliptic Curve (see NIST FIPS 186-3 for recommended curves)
+* Recommended asymmetric cipher algorithms: RSA with at modulus of at least 2048-bits, Elliptic Curve (see NIST FIPS 186-3 for recommended curves)

 ## Digital Signatures
 Digital signatures are a cryptographically unique data string that is used to ensure data integrity and prove the authenticity of some digital message. and that associates some input message with an originating entity.
 A digital signature generation algorithm is a cryptographically strong algorithm that is used to generate a digital signature.